How agreements work on Mable

 4. Make the changes

-5. Select Send update.
+5. Select Send update

-This will send a notification to your client.
+6. This will send a notification to your client.

 Mobile app instructions:

-1. Select Show all beside the Calendar
+1. Select View all sessions

 2. Select the relevant session